-A warning prickled at the back of his neck, instincts hardened by years of hard survival kicking in.
+A warning prickled at the back of his neck, instincts borne of years of hard survival kicking in.
 Consequently, Wedge was reaching for his hold-out blaster at the same time that the two men and one woman did.
-The shorter of the two men was the fastest, his weapon lining up for a shot on Winter.
+The older of the two men was the fastest, his weapon lining up for a shot on Winter.
 Wedge was already firing at him while simultaneously seeking cover.
-Winter was just behind him--she didn't have a choice, his fingers gripping tightly at her upper arm as he dragged her along in his wake.
+Winter was just behind him-she didn't have a choice, his fingers gripping tightly at her upper arm as he dragged her along in his wake.

-In the fraction of a second it took for that to happen, the dark and smoky air of the cantina was lit up with blaster flashes, and the acrid stench of ozone overpowered any other smell.
-Wedge tipped a sturdy table onto its end, sending, its former occupants scurrying for cover or the exit.
+In the second and a half it took for that to happen, the dark and smoky air of the cantina was lit up with blaster flashes and the acrid stench of ozone overpowered any other smell.
+Wedge tipped a sturdy table onto its end, sending its former occupants scurrying for cover or the exit.
 He was anxious to make for the exit himself, but neither he nor Winter would make it out before having their backs drilled with laser fire.
-So while others fled, they were being forced to stay and fight.
+So while others fled they were being forced to stay and fight.

 Wedge hazarded a glance over the top of their table, seeing the three humans they were fighting take cover themselves.
 He also saw, further to the left, the two Devaronians and the old woman dash behind the bar.
 The looks on their faces suggested to Wedge that they were as surprised as he was at the attack, but that didn't discount the fact that they may still join with their enemy eventually.
 Or they might just sit back and let someone else do their fighting for them.

-"Well, I hope you have a plan for getting out of here," Wedge said, ducking back as the taller man took a shot at him.
+"Well, I hope you have a plan for getting out of here," Wedge said, ducking back as the younger man took a shot at him.

-"I did, until your admirers got in the way," Winter retorted.
+"I did, until your female admirer got in the way," Winter retorted.
 She peeled back part of her skirt, pulling an undersized but relatively powerful blaster from a small holster attached to her thigh.
-It would have more shots in it than the two or three Wedge would get.
+It would have more shots in it than the three or four Wedge would get.
 "I didn't realize you had such a draw with the older women."